uclaacm/advanced-interview-prep20/README.md

         //initialize two pointers start and end that point to the start and end of the list. int start = 0;
         int end = height.size() - 1;
-        //max_water is the value we are optimizing for and the termination codition is when start equals end. int max_water = 0;
+        //max_water is the value we are optimizing for and
+        //the termination codition is when start equals end. int max_water = 0;
         while(start < end){
             //calculate the amount of water that the two walls can hold between them. int water_amount = min(*(height.begin() + start), *(height.begin() + end))*(end - start);
             max_water = max(max_water, water_amount);
-            //carefully increment start or decrement end (the wall with lesser height) in the hope of leading to a higher wall. if(*(height.begin() + start) > *(height.begin() + end)){
+            //carefully increment start or decrement end (the wall with lesser height)
+            //in the hope of leading to a higher wall. if(*(height.begin() + start) > *(height.begin() + end)){
                 end -= 1;
             }else{